-Include food in the meal plan that you can make in advance
+2. Include food in the meal plan that you can make in advance

 So take away some of that stress by including things like soups, stews, casseroles and even certain desserts in your meal plan that you can make in the weeks leading up to Christmas.

 For example, if you can make half of the meal in November and then buy the rest of what you need in the days before Christmas, this may help you with balancing your budget a bit more easily.

 Bulk up the stew with vegetables (potatoes are a cheap and yummy option) or even some pasta for an inexpensive way to ensure that they won’t go hungry.

-Include food in the meal plan that you can make in bulk
+3. Include food in the meal plan that you can make in bulk

 Those soups, stews, casseroles etc. that you made based on the last point?

 You can then use the extra food as work lunches or, if you have people staying with you over the Christmas period, can use it to help feed them during the days before or after your main meal.

-Consider replacing some “traditional” Christmas dinner options with cheaper alternatives
+4. Consider replacing some “traditional” Christmas dinner options with cheaper alternatives

 While there are certain types of food that we are “supposed” to serve at Christmas, these are often also the more expensive options.

-So rather than stressing over the added cost that serving (and the time to be spent preparing) a full turkey would involve, for example, keep in mind the most important part: that you will be sitting down with your loved ones, perhaps for the first time in a long time.
+So rather than stressing over the added cost involved in serving (and the time to be spent preparing) a full turkey, for example, keep in mind the most important part: that you’ll be sitting down with your loved ones, perhaps for the first time in a long time.

-Limit your perishables only to an amount that people will actually eat
+5. Limit your perishables only to an amount that people will actually eat

 While I definitely understand the need to ensure that you don’t run out, particularly when you have guests, that was never ever a risk.
 Instead, there were always mountains of food remaining.